AdaCore/training_material/courses/rust_essentials/090_methods_and_traits/05-advanced_trait_topics.rst

 Orphan Rule
 -------------

-* Implement a trait for a type only if you own the trait or the type
+* Implement a trait for a type only if the crate defines the trait or the type

-  * "Own" means: defined in your crate

 * Why do we need this?